 (1997) Rookie Kobe Bryant Shoots 4 Airballs vs The Jazz In The WCSF

-“I had some good looks,” Bryant said afterward.
+“I had some good looks,” Bryant said after the game, which became his defining moment.
 “I just didn’t hit the shots.”

 For many, the most memorable shot from this game wasn’t one of those airballs but the photo of “big brother” Shaq with his arms around his “little brother” after the final airball.

-Kobe finished the game, but not the night, with 11 points on 4 of 14 shooting in 29 minutes.
+Kobe finished the game with 11 points on 4-of-14 shooting in 29 minutes.
+But he wasn’t done shooting.
 After the game, the Lakers flew back to LA and while most of the players went back to their homes, Kobe Bryant went to a local high school (Palisades), found someone to open the doors for him and shot jump-shots all night and into the morning.